Dick Leonard: Later life

+Leonard remained a loyal right-winger within the Labour Party throughout the 1970s, an association that survived Crosland's untimely death in 1977.
+However, in January 1982 he announced that he had recently decided to join the Social Democratic Party (SDP) because he felt that Labour "had grievously lost its way."
+He never played a major role in the SDP, and rejoined Labour following the party's defeat in the 1992 general election.
+In his final years, he was a friend and supporter of Keir Starmer.

+Opposition to Brexit

 In later years, he had been critical of Britain's 2016 vote to leave the European Union and wanted Brexit to be reversed.
 In a 2018 letter to The Guardian, Leonard voiced his disapproval of Labour leader Jeremy Corbyn removing Owen Smith from the shadow cabinet, and urged Constituency Labour parties to put forward motions asking for a second referendum on Brexit.

 In 2021, Leonard wrote to his local newspaper, the Camden New Journal, to say that whilst he would give his first preference vote in the London mayoral election to Labour's incumbent Sadiq Khan, he would be giving his second preference to Richard Hewison, a candidate standing under the slogan 'Rejoin EU: Brexit is broken'.
 Leonard stated that "it is important to keep alive the prospect of a long-time aspiration to which many adhere."

 Personal life

 In 1963, Leonard married Irène Heidelberger-Leonard of Bad Godesberg, Germany, the daughter of the late Dr Ernst Heidelberger and Dr Gertrud Heidelberger.
 She is a scholar of postwar German literature, and the couple had two children: Mark Leonard, an expert on foreign policy, and Miriam Leonard, a classical scholar.
 He lived in Camden, north west London, and listed his recreations as "walking, book-reviewing, family pursuits".

-Leonard died in June 2021 at the age of 90 and is buried on the eastern side of Highgate Cemetery.
+Leonard died from prostate cancer at his home on 24 June 2021, at the age of 90, and is buried on the eastern side of Highgate Cemetery.